Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) by handing the notice to the Member personally;

-   2. by sending it by post to the Member at the address recorded for the member on the Register of Members; or
+   b) by sending it by post to the Member at the address recorded for the member on the Register of Members; or

-   3. by email or facsimile transmission.
+   c) by email or facsimile transmission.

 2. Any notice required to be given to the Association or the Committee may be given—

    a) by handing the notice to a member of the Committee;

-   2. by sending the notice by post to the registered address;
+   b) by sending the notice by post to the registered address;

-   3. by leaving the notice at the registered address; or
+   c) by leaving the notice at the registered address; or

-   4. if the Committee determines that it is appropriate in the circumstances—
+   d) if the Committee determines that it is appropriate in the circumstances—

       i) by email to the email address of the Association or the Secretary; or

-      2. by facsimile transmission to the facsimile number of the Association.
+      ii) by facsimile transmission to the facsimile number of the Association.

 ### 77. Custody and inspection of books and records